Salah-Akil/emotion-recognition/markdown/dnn_face_detection.md

 ## Single Shot Multibox Detector

 SSD was first prosed by Wei Liu et al. in a paper titled "SSD: Single Shot MultiBox Detector" back in 2016.
 SSD was described as a method for detecting objects in images using a single deep neural network.
-The official GitHub repository can be found at [https://github.com/weiliu89/caffe/tree/ssd].
+GitHub [Repo](https://github.com/weiliu89/caffe/tree/ssd).

 The name of the method itself can be divided in: